 What is music to you?

-"I’ve always said whether I play for a one-person crowd for the rest of my life I’m always going to write music and I really mean that.
+"I’ve always said, whether I play for a one-person crowd for the rest of my life or in front of a large audience, I’m always going to write music myself and I really mean that.
 Our rule is that even if it’s just a few people were just going to give it everything.
-People can get tired sometimes and work out even if we’re doing something that we love and I really believe in the concept of pacing yourself and getting rest and for me at least when I’m at home that’s surfing.
-If I keep the balance of resting and refreshing my mind I would like to believe that I can continue to live that lifestyle out.
-Writing a song for me is always discovering something inside of myself.
-When I write a song what I’m doing is sitting down and singing and whatever comes out of me is out of the string of consciousness and I’ll record what I sing and then I’ll use that as a blueprint to kind of dig out what’s inside of me and what I’m trying to say.
-Photography is kind of similar, to me, a good photograph moves you in a feeling, it’ not just pixels or reflections of light, it actually creates an emotion in you."
+People can get tired sometimes and work out even if we’re doing something that we love, and I really believe in the concept of pacing yourself and getting rest.
+For me, I find my rest in surfing.
+If I keep the balance of resting and refreshing my mind, I believe that I can continue to live that lifestyle out.
+Writing a song for me is always discovering something inside myself.
+When I write a song, I'm sitting down and singing whatever comes out of me.
+That string of consciousness is what I’ll record, use that as a blueprint to dig out what’s inside of me.
+Photography is kind of similar, to me, a good photograph moves you in a feeling, it’ not just pixels or reflections of light, it creates an emotion in you."

 What's next, post-tour?

-"We released an album a little over a year ago and that was like the two-year project even before it came out because there was a whole year of writing and a whole year of recording.
+"We released an album a little over a year ago and that was a two-year project even before it came out, because there was a whole year of writing and a whole year of recording.
 We just booked a studio in Portland, Oregon which we will be recording a new record at in September."